|

 FIGURATIVE SKETCHBOOK DRAWING (1983): Transferring to Long Beach State, I took classes with another great artist, JOHN LINCOLN.
 Our first meeting was not auspicious.
 He watched me draw a model for a few seconds, then grabbed my newsprint drawing pad and threw it out of the second floor window.
 He then made me go to the store and buy better paper.
 While Asaro had stressed anatomical knowledge, Lincoln made me concentrate on line quality and the idea behind the drawing in its composition.
 Up to that point, the only idea behind my drawings was the joke I was trying to illustrate, and the quality of the graphics came a distant second.
 "Distant second" in Lincoln's class got your drawing pad thrown out of the window, again.
 I did this one in an 11"x14" sketchbook, which he generally didn't throw out of windows for fear of hitting a pedestrian and getting sued.
 In this drawing I excluded the staff that the model was balancing on, giving the impression that he is off-balance or about to fall.
 Isn't that interesting?
 No?
 Throw your screen out the window -- see if I care...
 Jerk!

 ON THE SET OF "THIS IS SPINAL TAP" (1983): My neighbor in the dormitory at Long Beach State, Jamie Murphy, had a cousin in the film business named Karen Murphy.
 She was the long-time business partner of Rob Reiner, who was directing his first movie.
 One day Karen invited her cousin to the set, and he brought me along.
 We witnessed some amazing things: Reiner directing the sequence in the film at the Air Force base, with Fred Willard improvising an entire tour of the hangar, on the spot.
 Harry Shearer and Christopher Guest devising an airport scene with a cucumber.
 Somebody then slipped a comic book I had written to Reiner, and he read it between takes.
 Finally, he called me over and told me how funny it was.
-Being a snotty 21-year-old kid I immediately pressed my own screenplay onto him (that I just happened to be carrying -- really) onto him, in a breach of all on-set etiquette and common sense.
-Sighing, he told me to leave my sophomoric, over-written pirate (!) script in his trailer, he went back to directing a brilliant movie that had no script at all.
-Reiner went on to direct a fantastic pirate film called "THE PRINCESS PRIDE," and I... went on to watch his fantastic pirate film called "THE PRINCESS PRIDE" that had no relation to the crap I wrote in film class -- and never heard from him again.
+Being a snotty 21-year-old kid I immediately pressed my own screenplay onto him (that I just happened to be carrying -- really), in a breach of all on-set etiquette and common sense.
+Sighing, he told me to leave my sophomoric, over-written pirate (!) script in his trailer, and he went back to directing a brilliant movie that had no script at all.
+Reiner went on to direct a fantastic pirate film called "THE PRINCESS PRIDE," and I... went on to watch his fantastic pirate film called "THE PRINCESS PRIDE" -- and never heard from him again.

 ROBIN POLO (1983-84) was a girl living in the next dormitory at Long Beach State.
 Robin was so gorgeous -- she had been a Princess in the Rose Parade and she literally glowed with vitality and beauty.
 As for me, the only thing I glowed with was colored ink and paint stains on my clothes, which had all turned pink in the wash, anyway (it was my first time living away from home, and I was laundry-challenged).
 I developed an intense, unrequited crush on Robin, to the point that when Dave and I wrote "ONCE BITTEN" during my first semester in the dorms, we named the female love interest after her.
 These two drawings were from a drawing session in my dorm room.
 She studied art history, and I studied her.
 (Lincoln thought the first one was overworked -- he liked the second one, though; so he didn't throw this sketchbook out of the window!)